ClairDeCoder/Jellyfin-Media-Bar/README.md

 # Jellyfin-Media-Bar - Now with Play Now Function

+## This is a minor tweak to MakD's slideshowpure.css
+- The point of this is to raise the slide show info/play/favorite button so it does not overlap with the first rows Title Section
+- The index.html text to copy has been changed below to reference this repositories CSS file

 **IMP UPDATE — We have dropped support for the normal CSS version (for now). _(It still works, but there will be no further updates till the fullscreen mode is stabilized)_**

 The fullscreen version has a new look (in beta), and support for different screen sizes has been added.
 For any visual goof-ups, please open a bug report, including the device being used and whether it is encountered in portrait or landscape mode.